Things to do

 We are situated in the Golden Vale.The vibrant village of Broadford is 2kms from Glenview Lodge and winner of ‘Ireland’s Pride of Place’ the 32 county community All Ireland Competition.
 Have a drink in one of the local pubs or stroll through the arboretum and view the native trees and shrubs.
 An area steeped in heritage, visit the Mass Rock and the Killagholehane Church ruins.
 Meet friendly and welcoming people.
 Gaelic games are played regularly, attend one of the local matches.

-Broadford village includes Moloney’s Supermarket, Post Office, pubs, children’s playground, arboretum, Roman Catholic Church, Community Childcare Facility, National School, Daithi O Bruadair monument, village history storyboard, starting point of four of the Broadford Ashford Walking Trail routes, Millennium garden, community centre (old schoolhouse), Mortimer Duggan plaque, Carnegie Library (now meeting room and toilets), Creamery (now Enterprise Centre) and Sheehy Brothers storyboard,
+Broadford village includes Moloney’s Supermarket, Post Office, pubs, restaurant, children’s playground, arboretum, Roman Catholic Church, Community Childcare Facility, National School, Daithi O Bruadair monument, village history storyboard, starting point of four of the Broadford Ashford Walking Trail routes, Millennium garden, community centre (old schoolhouse), Mortimer Duggan plaque, Carnegie Library (now meeting room and toilets), Creamery (now Enterprise Centre) and Sheehy Brothers storyboard,

 Situated opposite the Church.
 The old limestone quarry has being ecologically restored as an arboretum for native trees and shrubs.
 These are of Irish genetic provenance.
 On your Irish family holiday find time to enjoy nature and read the informative storyboards at the arboretum.